softlayer/jumpgate/developer-guide.md

 baseurl: "../"
 ---

-# Purpose
+# Summary

-The primary purpose of the this project is to provide an easy way to add OpenStack API compatibility to existing cloud products.
+The primary purpose of this project is to provide an easy way to add OpenStack API compatibility to existing cloud products.
 This is accomplished through a series of drivers that are specific to each cloud provider.
-If you're reading this document, it is assumed that you are interested in using this project to add OpenStack API compatibility via drivers.
+If you're reading this document, it's assumed that you are interested in using this project to add OpenStack API compatibility via drivers.

-# Before Getting Started
+## Before Getting Started

 When creating a new driver, there are only a few things you need to understand: